blindfold-chess/blindfold-chess/README.md

 **Other examples:**

 * UR UR UR selects h8 (or a1 if you have the black pieces).
-* UL DR DR selects d5 (or e4 if you have the black pieces).
+* UL BR BR selects d5 (or e4 if you have the black pieces).

 **Steps to Make a Move:**